RubicBG/Nilesoft-Shell-Snippets/ext.nilesoft/nss.manager.md

 ### 6. Why isn't the snippet finished?

 - **Gradient menus**: "linear angle" and "linear stops" still work with the old syntax (from NSTM).
 Can change values, but doesn't recognize them afterwards.
 I've adjusted it enough to have it for now.

+- **Opasity menus**: "opacity" is measured in percentages (0%-100%), all "opacity" menus show values ​​from 0 to 40, where 40 corresponds to 100% - I will replace them with a better once.

 - **Hidden incomplete commands**: All commands created only as empty items or that don't work for some reason are hidden for the time being.